Best Time to Fly to Manila

 While your cheap flight to Manila may seem prudent and ordinary, it can never compare to a lively jaunt in the city’s most famous method of transportation, called Jeepneys.
 This ultra affordable (and often brightly colored) mode of travel can suit up to even 18 passengers – but watch your head!
 Tourists have been known to achieve a bump or two in midst of all the fun.

-After smartly saving on your cheap flight to Manila, you won’t need to worry much about holding on to your pesos.
+After smartly saving on your cheap trip to Manila, you won’t need to worry much about holding on to your pesos.
 There are plenty of ways to have affordable fun for everyone.
 For approximately 200 pesos (5 USD), the outdoor adventurer can take a dive (or a snorkel, for that matter) in Manila Bay, where the water boasts up to 400 species of marine wildlife.
 Fortunately, it’s all made easily approachable by its surrounding Rizal Park and Manila Ocean Park’s three-story concourse.
 For the indoor bargain hunter, look no further than the Mall of Asia on Roxas Boulevard, where you can also enjoy an IMAX Theater and science museum.
 Another preference, Divisoria Market, is characterized by its bulk items and down-to-here prices.
 They don’t call it the mall capital of Asia for nothing, so keep that in mind when saving baggage room aboard your flight to Manila.